| Submit your Paper Now

-For BAM2014 there will be 24 tracks to which authors can submit papers.
+For BAM2015, there will be 24 tracks to which authors can submit papers.
 Please be aware that each paper can be submitted to one track only.

-Questions around whose interests prevail, what incentives motivate legitimate and 'toxic' behaviour, the locus of control and decision-making set the scene within which high quality papers are invited, both theoretical and empirical, in full or developmental form, to advance academic knowledge in this field of interest.
+These key questions underpin the need for high quality academic research in this complex, and dynamic environment.
+Papers are invited, both theoretical and empirical, in full or developmental form, to advance academic knowledge in this field of interest.

 Topics may cover, but are not restricted to: